JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 * How many podcasts will the Pod Feed display?
     - The Pod Feed will display ten podcasts at a time.
 * Will the Pod Feed include small snippets of reviews that users submitted?
-    - Yes, the currently loged in user will be able to view a small portion of users reviews.
+    - Yes, the currently logged in user will be able to view a small portion of users reviews.
 * Will the Pod Feed include each displayed podcasts status?
-    - Yes, the currently loged in user will be able to view the status of a podcast in the Pod Feed.
+    - Yes, the currently logged in user will be able to view the status of a podcast in the Pod Feed.

 * ### Acceptance Criteria

 * Given that I am a Logged in user I want to interact with the list that are not already on the users shelf
-    * I want the feed to update with new podcasts
+    * As a user I want the feed to update with new podcasts
-    * I want to be able to filter the podcasts by genre
+    * As a user I want to be able to filter the podcasts by genre
-    * I want to be able to see the reviews associated with each podcast in the feed
+    * As a user I want to be able to see the reviews associated with each podcast in the feed

 # Your Podcasts
-As a logged-in user, I want to be able to keep track of and view my currently filiterd podcasts so that I can be organized.
+As a logged-in user, I want to be able to keep track of and view my currently filtered podcasts so that I can be organized.

   * ### Questions
 * Will the users need to sign in to view their shelf?